codewhitesec/daphne/README.md

 get dropped before being logged.

-When running *daphne* with three arguments instead, *daphne* replaces all occurences of the second argument with the third argument within the audit logs.
-In the following example, we replace each occurence of `/etc/shadow` with `/etc/hosts`:
+When running *daphne* with three arguments instead, *daphne* replaces all occurrences of the second argument with the third argument within the audit logs.
+In the following example, we replace each occurrence of `/etc/shadow` with `/etc/hosts`:

 ```console